Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Book a hotel during holidays

-When you redeem Marriott Bonvoy points for four nights at an eligible hotel, you’ll receive a fifth night reward.
+When you redeem Marriott Bonvoy points for four nights at an eligible hotel, you’ll receive a fifth night free.
 This is particularly valuable on a higher tier hotel like the Ritz Carlton.

 If you’re Marriott Bonvoy cardholder, you can couple this reward night with the night earned on your card account anniversary to stretch your points even further.
 The caveat is you can only redeem your reward night earned through your card on hotels that cost 35,000 points or less per night.